inab/EMBO-bioinfocore-2021/docs/introduction/index.md

 On the final day of the course, you will develop a personal action plan to put what they have learned into practice in their own core facilities.

 ## How is the course set up?
-As you can see from the programme, live sessions will take place each day on Zoom from 8:45 am to 15:30 pm.
+As you can see from the [programme](/EMBO-bioinfocore-2021/docs/programme), live sessions will take place each day on Zoom in two slots of 2h, with a slightly change in day 4.

 ### Platforms
 **Slack:**